eyewanai/tinyscope-gocert/README.md

 ## Installation

 To install gocert, ensure you have Go installed on your system.
+If you haven't installed Go yet, you can download and install it from the [official Go website](https://go.dev/doc/install).
 This project has been tested on Go version go1.22.1 on Darwin/arm64 architecture.

 1. Clone this repository to your local machine: